jochen777/jWebForm/doc/jformchecker_compare.md

 * Simpler creation of new types (Builder pattern)
 * More than 100% faster than jFormchecker ( but to be honest, you will not realise this...)
 * Render HTML in separate project (allow java rendering or template-macros)
+* Much more cleaner and better Bean handling
+* Very simple Spring-Boot integration
-* And last but not least: A better name. jFormchecker seemed just to "check" forms, but not to "draw" and define them. jWebform is more generic.
-And I can use this to implement pyWebform, pWebform, plWebform .... you name it.
+* And last but not least: A better name. jFormchecker seemed just to "check" forms, but not to render and define them. jWebform is more generic.
+And I can use this to implement pyWebform, pWebform, plWebform .... you name it ;)